 For the foodies: Mildred’s Temple Kitchen (85 Hanna Avenue)

-Toronto really is a food lover’s city, so you should have no trouble hunting down the perfect restaurant for your big day.
-While there is no shortage of eateries to choose from, we suggest taking a look at Mildred’s.
+Toronto really is a food lover’s city, so you should have no trouble hunting down the perfect restaurant wedding venues for your big day.
+While there is no shortage of eateries to choose from, we suggest taking a look at Mildred’s Temple Kitchen.
 The Liberty Village restaurant is known for crafting a killer brunch, but it’s more than just a one-trick pony.
-It’s neutral colour palette gives it the chameleon ability to transform for just about any colour palette and theme.
+Its neutral colour palette gives it the chameleon ability to transform for just about any colour palette and theme.
 Of course, what really makes it special is its menu, which is stacked with dishes like heirloom carrot and ancient grain salad and kimchi buttered trout.
 Its capacity is 100 seated (or 200 standing).

-For the nature lovers: Allan Gardens (19 Horticultural Avenue)
+For the gardeners: Allan Gardens (19 Horticultural Avenue)

 For the historians: Royal Ontario Museum (100 Queen’s Park)

-For all the history buffs, the ROM is the obvious choice.
-Whether you want to say your vows in the presence of dinos or get hitched while surrounded by European treasures, this venue has got you covered.
+For all the history buffs, the Royal Ontario Museum is the obvious choice.
+Whether you want to say your vows in the presence of dinos or get hitched while surrounded by European treasures, the ROM has got you covered.
 Capacity varies from room to room, but it can host intimate dinners of 80, massive cocktail parties for 2000 and pretty much everything in between.

-Bid farewell to the hustle and bustle of city streets and hop aboard a cruise ship (or yacht) to say your “I dos” on the water.
-Mariposa has six wedding worthy boats available that can cater to both intimate and extravagant affairs.
+Bid farewell to the hustle and bustle of city streets and hop aboard a boat wedding venue (cruise ship or yacht) to say your “I dos” on the water.
+Mariposa Cruises has six wedding-worthy boats available that can cater to both intimate and extravagant affairs.
 They’re outfitted with glossy floors, expansive decks and offer some stellar views of the Toronto skyline.
 The largest boat of the bunch, the Northern Spirit, has a capacity of 575 passengers, so don’t feel pressured to cut back your guest list.